lanqiuyao/features/README.md

 * Tendency, whether the price is going up or down overall.
 * Variability, whether the price changes a lot during the period.
 If there is low variability, the price trend is more clear than the scenario when there is high variability.

 Also, note that we have $K$ different stocks with different price ranges.
-We need to account this difference.
+We need to account for this difference.

 ## Potential Ideas